A Tradition of Translational Research

 Research Design & Statistics Unit

-The Research Design and Statistics Unit (RDSU) within the NRSP Office provides consultation and support around issues of research design, data analysis, and manuscript preparation.
+The RDSU within the NRSP Office provides consultation and support around issues of research design, data analysis, and manuscript preparation.
 Statisticians are available to provide support for both faculty and graduate students as they prepare and implement their research proposals.
 The RDSU offers online training in statistical software packages commonly used by School of Nursing researchers.
 It also offers access to a variety of specialized data, data analysis methods, and methodological papers.